cryptpad/documentation/www/de/_sources/user_guide/apps/whiteboard.rst.txt

 -  |paint-brush| Paint mode: add new shapes to the drawing.
 -  |arrows| Select mode: transform existing shapes.

+Functions available in both modes:

+- |undo| : Undo
+- |repeat| : Redo
+- |font| : Insert a text element in the drawing

 To delete everything on the canvas: